LINUXexpert-org/lfcs-labs/README.md

 # lfcs-labs
-Self-containted bash scripts to create troubleshooting labs for the LFCS study guide

 Here are five self‑contained Bash scripts—one for each mock lab outlined in the LFCS study guide.

 Each script: